JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 The JACS backend consists of several services which need to be deployed on server hardware.
 We have tested the following configuration:

 * Two Dell PowerEdge R740XD Servers
-    * Each server has 40 cores (Intel Xeon Gold 6148 2.4G)
+    * Each server has 40 cores (e.g. Intel Xeon Gold 6148 2.4G)
     * Each server has 192 GB of memory
     * The hard drives are configured as follows:
         * 2 x 200GB SSD - Operating system (/)
         * 2 x 960GB SSD in RAID1 - Databases, user preferences, etc. (/opt)
         * 12 x 10TB in RAID6 - Image files (/data)

-The rest of this guide assumes that you have two hosts dedicated to deploying this system, which are configured as listed above.
+The rest of this guide assumes that you have two server hosts dedicated to deploying this system, which are configured as listed above.
 They will be referred to as **HOST1** and **HOST2**.

+This two-server deployment can support 5-10 concurrent users.
+We use the following configuration for client machines:

+* Dell Precision 5820 Tower
+    * Minimum of 8 cores (e.g. Intel Xeon W-2145 3.7GHz)
+    * 128 GB of memory
+    * Nvidia GTX1080Ti 11GB (reference card, blower fan style)
+        * Other similar cards will work fine: GTX1070, GTX1080, RTX2080
+    * Windows 10

 ## Install Scientific Linux 7

-In theory, the backend software will run on any operating system which supports Docker.
+The backend software should run on any operating system which supports Docker.
 However, Scientific Linux is used at Janelia and has been extensively tested with this software.
 Therefore, we recommend installing the latest version of Scientific Linux 7 or CentOS 7.

 ## Install Docker

-To install Docker on SL7, follow [these instructions](InstallingDockerSL7.md).
+To install Docker and Docker Compose on Scientific Linux 7, follow [these instructions](InstallingDockerSL7.md).

 ## Clone the jacs-cm repo

 Clone this repo into /opt/deploy/jacs-cm on both of the systems being deployed.
-If the systems have access to a common NFS path, it is easier to clone it onto NFS, and then create symbolic links to it on both systems.
-Otherwise they will need to be kept in sync manually.
+If the systems have access to a common NFS path, it is easier to clone onto NFS, and then create symbolic links to it on both systems.
+Otherwise the clones will need to be kept in sync manually.
 The naive approach just clones the repo twice:

 ```
 cd /opt